-Additional SAP requirements
+Additional SAP Information

-- If you are enrolled in a dual degree program, are a student seeking a 2nd degree, or changed majors numerous times, you may request an extension of the maximum timeframe provision of this policy by completing a Satisfactory Academic Progress Appeal Form.
+- If you are enrolled in a dual degree program, are a student seeking a 2nd degree, or changed majors numerous times, you may request an extension of the maximum timeframe provision of this policy by completing a Satisfactory Academic Progress (SAP) Appeal Form.
 Such requests will be evaluated on a case-by-case basis and must have an academic course plan signed by your academic advisor listing the classes you must take to complete your degree.

 - Transfer credits accepted by the University of Minnesota, Crookston, will be included when calculating your maximum time frame, but not your GPA.
 This includes credits earned from foreign institutions.